shihabmridha/shihabmridha.github.io/content/posts/react-native-smtp-send-email.md

 +++
 author = "Dijkstra"
-categories = ["React native", "Java", "JavaScript", "SMTP"] date = 2019-10-30T09:31:32Z description = "React native SMTP is a SMTP client for react-native.
+date = 2019-10-30T09:31:32Z
+description = "React native SMTP is a SMTP client for react-native.
 It can be used to send emails in the background using the SMTP protocol.
 This module only supports Android." draft = false slug = "react-native-smtp-send-email" summary = "React native SMTP is a SMTP client for react-native.
 It can be used to send emails in the background using the SMTP protocol.
-This module only supports Android." tags = ["React native", "Java", "JavaScript", "SMTP"] title = "React Native SMTP.
+This module only supports Android." tags = ["react native", "java", "javascript", "smtp"] title = "React Native SMTP.
 Send Email in Background (Android Only)"

 +++

 I am not a big fan of mobile application development.
 In fact, I don't feel comfortable with anything related to the user interface.
-It is not like I can not do, it is more like I am uncomfortable with it.
-But, as a software engineer (full-stack) I can not just deny doing a task.
+It is not like I can not do, it is more like I am less experienced with it.

 In my current project, I was writing some back-end stuff for our new IoT platform.
 Suddenly one of my team asked me to help him with his [react native](https://facebook.github.io/react-native/) project.
 He had a deadline soon and a lot of work to do.
 He convinced me to work with him because he knew I had previous experience with the react library.
 Since react and react-native are similar, I decided to help him.
 FYI, the app was android only.